One Breach, Many Victims: How the UNC6395 Attack Exposed the SaaS Supply Chain

 In the modern enterprise, third-party apps are the engines of productivity.
-We integrate them into our core platforms like Salesforce, granting them trusted access to our data to streamline workflows.
+We integrate them into our core platforms, such as Salesforce, granting them trusted access to our data to streamline workflows.
 But what happens when the keys to one of those trusted partners fall into the wrong hands?

 A threat actor tracked as UNC6395 recently provided a devastating answer.
 In a sophisticated supply chain attack that impacted over 700 organizations, the group compromised the Salesloft “Drift” integration, stealing its OAuth tokens.
 They then used these tokens to access the Salesforce environments of multiple downstream customers, exfiltrating data at scale.
 High-profile cybersecurity and tech companies, including Cloudflare, Zscaler, Palo Alto Networks, and SpyCloud, have all publicly confirmed being impacted by this widespread campaign.

 As Google’s Threat Intelligence Group first reported, this was not a breach of Salesforce itself.
 Instead, it was a masterful exploitation of the web of trust that underpins the entire SaaS ecosystem.
-One of the victims, Cloudflare, publicly detailed their response, confirming the actor accessed their Salesforce “Case” objects between August 12-17, 2025, providing a rare public glimpse into the impact of such a compromise.
+One of the victims, Cloudflare, publicly detailed its response, confirming that the actor accessed its Salesforce “Case” objects between August 12-17, 2025, providing a rare public glimpse into the impact of such a compromise.

 The Attacker’s Playbook: From One Breach to Many

-UNC6395’s methodology was a departure from common social engineering tactics, focusing instead on a technical, high-leverage supply chain compromise.
+UNC6395’s methodology departed from common social engineering tactics, focusing instead on a technical, high-leverage supply chain compromise.
 The attack was swift and disciplined, operating between August 8 and August 18 before being cut off when Salesloft revoked the tokens.

-- The Silent Entry: Armed with these valid tokens, the actor could directly call Salesforce APIs for any victim organization using the Drift app.
+2. The Silent Entry: Armed with these valid tokens, the actor could directly invoke Salesforce APIs on behalf of any victim organisation through the Drift app.
 This access was fully authenticated and authorized, bypassing all traditional login prompts, password requirements, and MFA challenges.
 To the victim’s systems, the activity appeared to be coming from the legitimate application.

-- The Heist-Within-a-Heist: UNC6395 wasn’t just stealing CRM data; they were hunting for treasure within it.
-The actor meticulously searched the text, notes, and attachments within Salesforce Cases for valuable credentials like AWS keys, passwords, and Snowflake tokens that would allow them to pivot into other parts of their victims’ infrastructure.
+4. The Heist-Within-a-Heist: UNC6395 wasn’t just stealing CRM data; they were hunting for treasure within it.
+The actor meticulously searched the text, notes, and attachments in Salesforce Cases for valuable credentials such as AWS keys, passwords, and Snowflake tokens that would enable them to pivot to other parts of their victims’ infrastructure.
 Cloudflare’s investigation, for example, found 104 of its API tokens had been exposed in the compromised data.

-- Covering Their Tracks: After exfiltrating the data, the actor took steps to hide their activity by deleting the Bulk API job records, a sophisticated defense evasion tactic designed to frustrate forensic investigations.
+5. Covering Their Tracks: After exfiltrating the data, the actor took steps to hide their activity by deleting Bulk API job records, a sophisticated defence-evasion tactic designed to frustrate forensic investigations.

 Why This Attack is a Game-Changer for SaaS Security

-The UNC6395 campaign is more than just another breach; it represents a fundamental evolution in how adversaries target cloud environments, drawing parallels to other major supply chain incidents like the 2023 Okta support unit breach.
+The UNC6395 campaign is more than just another breach; it represents a fundamental evolution in how adversaries target cloud environments, drawing parallels to other major supply chain incidents, such as the 2023 Okta support unit breach.

-- The SaaS Supply Chain is the New Perimeter.
-Your organization’s security is no longer defined just by your own walls.
-It is the sum of the security postures of every single vendor you integrate with.
-A compromise at one of your vendors is a compromise of your data, affecting hundreds of organizations through a single integration point.
+• The SaaS Supply Chain is the New Perimeter.
+Your organisation’s security is no longer defined just by your own walls.
+It is the sum of the security postures of all vendors you integrate with.
+A compromise at one of your vendors is a compromise of your data, affecting hundreds of organisations through a single integration point.

-- Bypassing the Front Door.
+• Bypassing the Front Door.
 This attack vector renders many primary security controls irrelevant.
-When an attacker possesses a valid OAuth token, they don’t need to phish a user or guess a password.
-They are already “inside,” using a legitimate, authorized channel.
+When an attacker possesses a valid OAuth token, they don’t need to phish for a user’s credentials or guess a password.
+They are already “inside,” using a legitimate, authorised channel.

 Defending Against the SaaS Supply Chain Threat

-Protecting your organization requires a strategic shift—from focusing solely on your own security to actively managing the risk across your entire application ecosystem.
+Protecting your organisation requires a strategic shift—from focusing solely on your own security to actively managing the risk across your entire application ecosystem.

 1. Govern Your Integrations with an Iron Fist